-Ensure all guy ropes and peg points of the fly and tent are utilised.
+Ensure all guy ropes of the fly and tent are utilised.
 Make a loop (about 30 - 50cm long) with a slider on the end of the rope and peg out as far as possible from the tent, see Figure 8.
-Ensure all guy ropes are attached firmly and remain firm, as indicated in Figure 9.
+Ensure all peg down points are utilised and all guy ropes are attached firmly and remain firm, see Figure 9.
+If required use the remaining steel awning poles to set up front, side or rear awning.